-- 1. Press AUTO. - Set the temperature.
+- 1. Press AUTO. - 2.
+Set the temperature.
 Allow the system time to stabilize.
 Then adjust the temperature as needed for best comfort.

 To improve fuel efficiency and to cool the vehicle faster, recirculation may be automatically selected in warm weather.
-The recirculation light will not come on in AUTO mode.
-Press so to select recirculation; press it again to select outside air.
+The recirculation light will not come on.
+Press So to select recirculation; press it again to select outside air.
+English units can be changed to metric units through the instrument cluster.
+See "Cluster Options Menu" under Instrument Cluster \Leftrightarrow 114.

-OFF: Press to turn the fan on or off.
+OFF : Press to turn the fan on or off.
 The temperature control and air delivery mode can still be adjusted.

-▲ / ▼: The temperature can be adjusted separately for the driver and the passenger.
+\triangle / \bigtriangledown : The temperature can be adjusted separately for the driver and the passenger.
 Press to increase or decrease the temperature.
 Press and hold to rapidly increase or decrease the temperature.

-The driver and passenger temperatures can also be adjusted by touching the buttons on the touch screen.
+The driver and passenger temperatures can also be adjusted by pressing the controls on the touch screen.

-SYNC: Touch SYNC on the touch screen to link all climate zone settings to the driver settings.
-When all climate zone settings are linked the SYNC indicator will be lit.
+SYNC : Press SYNC on the touch screen to link all climate zone settings to the driver settings.
 Adjust the driver side temperature control to change the linked temperature.
-When the front or rear passenger settings are adjusted, the SYNC indicator will turn off.
+When the passenger settings are adjusted, the SYNC button is displayed when the temperatures are unlinked.